Tip #1 – Build your own support group

-More than anything else on this list, having a partner (or two or three) who is as motivated (or even more motivated) than you will keep you accountable and push you to stay on track.
-Without someone to whom you feel responsible, it’s too easy to slip off track.
-The truth is that a little peer pressure is good for you, especially when your peers have the same goals as you do.
+Studies show that, more than anything else, having a partner (or two or more) will keep you motivated as well as accountable which, in turn, helps keep you on track.
+Without someone to whom you feel responsible, it is much too easy to fall off the wagon and harder to get back on.
+The truth is that a little peer pressure is good for you, especially when your peers have the same similar goals as you do.
+Weight loss doesn’t have to be the only goal.
+Showing up to a class or hitting a step/miles goal can be just as effective.

 Tip #2 – Set Goals

 Your fitness goal needs to be more clearly defined than “get in shape.”
 The problem with vague goals is that they provide you no final destination, which means the motivation to reach the end isn’t as great.
 When your goal is something definite, like “lose 25 pounds,” you’ll be able to track your progress towards it in definite increments.
-Reaching the halfway point, for example, feels great, and gives you incentive to keep working towards the ultimate goal.
+Reaching the mid term goals, for example, feels great, and gives you incentive to keep working towards the ultimate goal.

-The other problem with vague goals is that they are sign you haven’t given your fitness plan enough thought.
-To get in shape you need to know how many calories you should eat a day, what your healthy weight range is, and what types of exercise you should do to get fit.
-Once you know these things, you can build very specific goals around them.
+The other problem with vague goals is that they are a sign that you haven’t given your fitness plan enough thought.
+To hit a specific goal, you need to plan out the details.
+Weight loss goals require you to know how many calories you should eat a day and what deficit you need to have per day to reach that goal.
+Mileage goals means you need to know how many miles you need to run per week to reach your goal.
+Once you know these things, you can build very specific short terms as well as long term goals around them.

-Tip #3 – Advertise Your Goals on Social Media and Tell Everyone You Know
+Tip #3 – Advertise Your Goals by Telling Everyone You Know

 Publicizing your fitness goals through social media is like having an accountability buddy on overdrive.
 Then tell your friends that you want them to hold you accountable.
-Make sure your friends call you out about your progress; this will help ensure you are obligated to follow through.
+Find those friends who will call you out about your progress and follow up with you.
+Doing this will really help you stay focused when the going gets tough.
 Again, a little pressure and guilt are good things to have in your life if you are serious about your goals.
-What’s best about this is, when you post an update saying you’re halfway to your goal, you’ll get tons of likes and positive feedback.
-When they see you in person, your friends will know to compliment you on your progress.
-And that encouragement will make all the hard work seem worth it (and a little more manageable).
+What’s best about this is, when you post an update saying you’re halfway to your goal, you’ll get tons of likes and positive feedback and that feels amazing!
+All that encouragement will make all the hard work seem worth it (and a little more manageable).

 Tip #4 – Set Yourself up for Success